Pigrecos/TensorFlow.Delphi/README.md

-**TensorFlow.Delphi** (TF.Delphi) provides a Delphi(Pascal)Standard binding for [TensorFlow](https://www.tensorflow.org/).
+**TensorFlow.Delphi** (TF.Delphi) provides a Delphi(Pascal)Standard binding for [TensorFlow](https://www.tensorflow.org/) and [Keras](https://github.com/keras-team/keras).
 It aims to implement the complete Tensorflow API in Delphi which allows Pascal developers to develop, train and deploy Machine Learning models with the Pascal Delphi(porting to free pascal in the future).

 *master branch is based on tensorflow v2.11.* ***No python engine or installation required*.**